helloworldawaits.com

 UNESCO Status: Yup, another global gem flagged for protection as part of World Heritage enduring treasures untouched by time.

-Absolutely!
-At primary locations such as Taxila, Rohtas Fort, or Lahore Fort – always get a guide.
-They shed light on the tales concealed within the stones.
+Yes!
+At major sites like Taxila, Rohtas Fort, or Lahore Fort — always hire a guide.
+They bring stones to life.

 Pro Tip